 The Supreme Court will decide if Sections 3 and 5 of the MTP Act violate Articles 14 and 21 of the Constitution.

 Details of their challenge in the table below:

 Update: On 2 March 2020, Union Minister Dr. Harsh Vardhan introduced the Medical Termination of Pregnancy (Amendment) Bill in Parliament.
 Among other things, the Bill amends Section 3(2) to replace ‘married woman or her husband’ with ‘woman or her partner’.

-2. Does section 3(2)(b) impose an excessive restriction by limiting eligible length of pregnancy, for abortion, to 20 weeks?
+1. Does Section 3(2)(b) impose an excessive restriction by limiting the eligible length of pregnancy, for abortion, to 20 weeks?

-4. Does section 3(4)(a) violate Article 21 by giving the guardian complete authority over individual’s right of reproductive choice?
+5. Does Section 3(4)(a) violate Article 21 by giving the guardian complete authority over an individual’s right of reproductive choice?

-5. Does section 5 violate Article 21 by imposing the excessive and arbitrary condition of immediate necessity to save life?
+6. Does section 5 violate Article 21 by imposing the excessive and arbitrary condition of an immediate necessity to save a life?

-6. Is the State obligated to provide safe abortion clinics and facilities under Article 21 of the Constitution?
+7. Is the State obligated to provide safe abortion clinics and facilities under the right to health enshrined by Article 21 of the Constitution?